 Sunday: Salvation.
-Many verses in the Bible communicate God’s promise of salvation, but one of the most direct is Romans 10:13, “For whosoever shall call upon the name of the Lord shall be saved.”
+Many verses in the Bible communicate God’s promise of salvation, but one of the most direct is Romans 10:13.
+“For whosoever shall call upon the name of the Lord shall be saved.”
 How wonderful that the plan of salvation is simple enough that even our children can understand and accept Jesus Christ as their Savior at a young age.
-I especially like reflecting on this promise on Sunday because it reminds me of His resurrection day, which brought victory over sin and death.
+I especially like reflecting on this promise on Sunday.
+It reminds me of His resurrection, which brought victory over sin and death.

 Monday: Peace.
 It may feel like every thing’s coming at me on a Monday!
 Philippians 4:6-7 tells us to be careful or anxious for nothing, but to take everything to God in prayer.
 He promises that His peace, which can’t be explained, will keep our hearts and minds.
-Everything – any concerns about our children, marriage, financial pressures, job uncertainties, health issues – can be laid at His feet and, if we will allow it, His peace will flood our soul.
+Everything – any concerns about our children, marriage, financial pressures, job uncertainties, health issues – can be laid at His feet.
+If we will allow it, His peace will flood our soul.

 Tuesday: Wisdom.
 Every day of the week brings a need for wisdom!
 James 1:5 assures me that when I lack wisdom, if I ask God for it, He will give it generously.
-This is also a reminder of the importance of Bible reading, study, and meditation to my daily walk, as that’s where I can find guidance and answers to many of my issues.
+This is also a reminder of the importance of Bible reading, study, and meditation to my daily walk.
+That’s where I can find guidance and answers to many of my issues.